jordiqui/revolution/README.md

 Run `make help` inside `src` to see all available build targets and configuration options.

+By default, `make` now builds a portable `x86-64-v2` binary (SSE4.1/POPCNT) so release artifacts run on CPUs without AVX2/FMA3.
+Specify `ARCH=native` if you are compiling for your own machine and want to enable every instruction set your processor supports.

 ### Windows (MSYS2) prerequisites for Clang builds

 To run `make -j profile-build ARCH=x86-64-sse41-popcnt COMP=clang EXTRALDFLAGS="-fuse-ld=lld"` without toolchain errors on Windows, install the MSYS2 packages that provide Clang, LLD, and `make` in the **clang64** shell: